Global-Health-Engineering/arduino-opc-portable-and-sationary/docs/portable_core_assembly.md

 --TODO IMAGE_JST_CONNECTOR_2_AND_6_PIN

 - For the OPC you need a 6 pin Molex Pico-Clasp connector.
-This is a _tiny_ connector and you ideally need a special (and expensive) crimping tool to properly crimp these pins.
+This is a _tiny_ connector and you should ideally use a special (and expensive) crimping tool to properly crimp these pins.
 It is easier to buy a pre-crimped cable set which already has the connector on one side (--TODO ADD_EXAMPLE_LINK).

 --TODO IMAGE_OPC_CABLE_BLANK